hastearcade/haste-sdk/README.md

 ### Server

+The server package is intended to be used in conjunction with `@hastearcade/web` in a single page architecture.
+If you are building a regular web application, you should use `@hastearcade/haste-express` for authentication instead of `@hastearcade/web`.
+The server package can be used within your regular web application to pull leaderboards once the user is authenticated.

 The `@hastearcade/server` package is the primary entry point to the Haste ecosystem.
 The sdk is a wrapper for the Haste API and allows developers to ILP enable a game.
 The Haste ecosystem provides tools to handle the following components of ILP:

 1. Authentication